thewtex/thesis/introduction/background_and_significance.rst

 to the lungs, fails to close after birth.
 There can be a clot within the shunt or a peripheral venous thrombus that has bypassed the lungs.
 [Whisnant1990]_ Finally, hemodynamic brain infarctions refer to hypoperfusion due to plaque stenosis or occlusion.
-The stroke pathogenesis targeted in the proposed work are emboli from carotid plaque.
+The stroke pathogenesis targeted in the work presented is emboli from carotid plaque.
 This is one of the common causes of stroke, underlying over 50% of strokes [Nikic2006,Rothwell2000]_ .
 The carotid artery is the main conduit of blood to the brain.
 In humans there is a left and right common